Campers have fun while gaining appreciation for nature by meeting live animals, building forts, and getting their hands dirty.

 Campers will be checked in and out at the location listed for the camp.
 To ensure the health and safety of campers and their families, the following procedures have been established:

 – Drop-off will begin promptly at 8:15 am and end at 8:30.
 Adults dropping off campers will remain in their vehicle in the drop-off loop.
-One staff will check in your camper and record their temperature via infrared thermometer, their responses to wellness questions, and persons authorized for pick-up at 3:00 pm.
+One staff will check in your camper and record their responses to wellness questions as well as persons authorized for pick-up at 3:00 pm.

 – Campers who are healthy will be sent to their group leaders.

 – Pick-up will begin promptly at 3:00 pm and end at 3:15.
-Adults picking up campers will remain in their vehicle and sign for their camper.
+Adults picking up campers will remain in their vehicle.

 When children are having a hard time controlling themselves, staff will intervene in a manner which is educational, rather than punitive.
 We will help children see the connection between their behavior and its consequences.
 Methods of discipline will include clear rules, redirection, planning ahead to prevent problems, encouragement, and the use of logical and natural consequences.